magic-wormhole/magic-wormhole/docs/server-protocol.md

 The server stores all messages in a database, so it should not lose any information when it is restarted.
-The server will not send a direct response until any side-effects (such as the message being added to the mailbox) being safely committed to the database.
+The server will not send a direct response until any side-effects (such as the message being added to the mailbox) have been safely committed to the database.

 The client library knows how to resume the protocol after a reconnection event, assuming the client process itself continues to run.